bormaxi8080/starred/README.md

 - [0x0be/yesitsme](https://github.com/0x0be/yesitsme) - Simple OSINT script to find Instagram profiles by name and e-mail/phone
 - [luijait/DarkGPT](https://github.com/luijait/DarkGPT) - DarkGPT is an OSINT assistant based on GPT-4-200K (recommended use) designed to perform queries on leaked databases, thus providing an artificial intelligence assistant that can be useful in your trad
 - [afolivieri/streaming_overseer](https://github.com/afolivieri/streaming_overseer) - This tool live-monitors specified Telegram channels for messages that contain certain keywords and forwards them to a private channel.
-- [jeFF0Falltrades/rat_king_parser](https://github.com/jeFF0Falltrades/rat_king_parser) - A robust, multiprocessing-capable, multi-family RAT config parser/config extractor for AsyncRAT, DcRAT, VenomRAT, QuasarRAT, and cloned/derivative RAT families.
+- [jeFF0Falltrades/rat_king_parser](https://github.com/jeFF0Falltrades/rat_king_parser) - A robust, multiprocessing-capable, multi-family RAT config parser/config extractor for AsyncRAT, DcRAT, VenomRAT, QuasarRAT, XWorm, Xeno RAT, and cloned/derivative RAT families.
 - [JSCU-NL/COATHANGER](https://github.com/JSCU-NL/COATHANGER) - IOCs and detection script for COATHANGER malware
 - [justakazh/DockerExploit](https://github.com/justakazh/DockerExploit) - Docker Remote API Scanner and Exploit
 - [Fonction-Labs/yt-chat](https://github.com/Fonction-Labs/yt-chat) - yt-chat is a tool designed to help you summarize any Youtube video.